-An intermediate daily Acard product is generated separately by using SMOS L2 products.
-The L4 product for a given day is not generated in the absence of Acard product of that day.
+An intermediate averaged Acard product is generated offline by using SMOS L2 products.

-3.2.8.2 coastal mask and land-sea flag
+Coastal mask and land-sea flag (lsc_qc)

-In the last version distributed in phase 1, the coastal mask has been revised in order to retrieve SSS as close as possible to the land (up to less than 50km from the coast) and in order to ignore the small islands.
+The coastal mask has been revised in order to retrieve SSS as close as possible to the land (up to less than 50km from the coast) and in order to ignore the small islands.
 The risk of contamination by land is therefore very high.
-This is why we are proposing a conservative strategy for flagging land-sea contamination which corresponds to the one used in CATDS and in previous versions.
+This is why we are proposing a conservative strategy for flagging land-sea contamination which corresponds to the one used in CATDS..